 Getting from Amman to the Dead Sea is not too complicated, as there really are limited options on how to do it.
-The distance from Amman to the Dead Sea distance is only about 45 minutes by car, but there are no reliable and frequent public transit options, which really limits your options if you are planning just a day trip from Amman to the Dead Sea.
+Whether you are planning on going to the Dead Sea from Amman as a day trip or as part of a one way itienrary through Jordan, it is relatively easy to visit.
+The distance from Amman to the Dead Sea distance is only about 45 minutes by car, but there are no reliable and frequent public transit options, which really limits your options when you are planning your trip.

 How to Get from Amman to the Dead Sea